 Leading biostatisticians and scholars are featured in our weekly department seminar series which covers a wide range of topics, issues and methods relevant to the field of biostatistics.

-Seminars are usually held Thursdays from 3:30-4:30 p.m.
-PDT unless otherwise listed.
+Seminars for winter 2026 are held Thursdays from 3:30-4:30 p.m.
+PST unless otherwise listed.
 Check our calendar to view confirmed speakers.

 Seminar Recordings